winglang/wing/docs/docs/01-start-here/04-run-locally.md

 > The console will "hot reload" your app on each change in the source file parent directory.

-In your Wing Console web application you will see the following view of you application:
+In your Wing Console you will see the following view of you application:

 ![Wing Console desktop application view](./console-app.png 'Wing Console')